nicoandra/leddimmer/README.md

 2. [Firmware](#firmware)
   1. [MQTT](#mqtt)

 This is a very simple wifi enabled (ESP8266 12e) LED dimmer for single colored LED strips.
-The PCB also features a DS18B20 digital thermometer because why not? :-D Thus, in every room with an led strip one can also have the room temperature monitored.

 Its purpose was originally to be controlled by Node-RED (http://nodered.org) and node-red-contrib-homekit (https://flows.nodered.org/node/node-red-contrib-homekit) using MQTT events.
 Thus, one could control this with Apple Homekit.